-The Class 50 fleet proved to be notoriously unreliable in service.
-They were often known as 50/50’s because they previously worked in pairs on occasions or because it was perceived that you had a 50% chance of getting to your destination without a failure!
-Whilst they were technologically advanced locomotives, the Western Region were unfamiliar with their foibles and at one point half the fleet were out of traffic waiting for repairs.
+The Class 50 fleet proved to be notoriously unreliable in service, or so it seemed!
+Amongst Western enthusiasts they were often known as 50/50’s because they previously worked in pairs on occasions or because it was perceived that you had a 50% chance of getting to your destination without a failure!
+Whilst they were technologically advanced locomotives, the Western Region were initially unfamiliar with their over complicated designs and at one point half the fleet were out of traffic waiting for repairs.
 This left the Western Region with a locomotive shortage and so the Westerns soldiered on.

 In October 1976, the Inter City 125 High Speed Train (HST) entered service and subsequently formed the backbone of Western Region and later First Great Western express passenger services.
-It is interesting to note that the HST locomotives are now being re-engined with MTU power units.
-MTU are the successors to Maybach and the new Adelante class 180 of diesel multiple units have hydraulic transmissions.
+It was the introduction of HST's that ultimately saw the demise of the Class 52 fleet.

 The Western Locomotive Association was founded in1974, just one year after the first Western had been withdrawn.
 Railway preservation was in its infancy and most enthusiasts were preoccupied with the rescuing of steam locomotives from Barry Scrapyard in South Wales.
 The suggestion that a diesel locomotive should be preserved was greeted in some quarters with incredulity and derision.
 The Westerns were regarded amongst enthusiasts and railwaymen as being different from other diesel locomotives and after a successful public appeal, D1062 was successfully purchased for preservation in 1976.
 Richard Holdsworth initially purchased D1013 in 1977 and they were originally based on the Paignton and Dartmouth Railway at Kingswear.
 Although this was a route which Westerns had worked trains on, Kingswear was a residential area where the locomotives were exposed to sea air and so it was decided to move both locomotives to the Severn Valley Railway in 1978.